Memorial Day is for remembering those who served who didn’t make it back home alive. We honor their sacrifice.

 The dead Marine who the Captain worked so hard to recover was my father, PFC Michael John Kelly.

-My father had been in the service less than year (May 1967 to February 1968) yet his folder was 1 inch thick.
+My father had been in the service less than year (May 1967 to February 1968) yet his folder was 1 inch thick!
 There were letters written by members of his company and others complaining about how his remains were treated.
 The Secretary of the Navy was involved and so was the White House.
 At the top of that thick file was a personally written letter to Senator Robert Kennedy asking him to look into my father’s treatment.
+The letter was from a member of the Captain’s company.

 In a memo dated May 1968, the Marine Corps gave the results of an internal investigation that confirmed the events as the Captain said they happened.
 The Doom Patrol only brought back a leg and the Tactical commander told the Captain to bury the remains to spare our family from having to have a 2nd funeral.

-I actually think it was to cover up the premature PR campaign about the Doom Patrol.
+I actually think they wanted to take the heat off the PR campaign about the Doom Patrol.
 The military and government were losing the support of the public for the war by 1968.
 The Tet offensive had just happened and the military clung to any feel good positive story to publicize back home.
+They didn’t want to see egg on their face.

-Either the Doom Patrol just happened to be that feel good story before they got back with the leg or someone in the brigade decided to spin a good story into a better story for the papers knowing full well that the rest of PFC Kelly lay rotting in the bomb crater.
+Either the Doom Patrol just happened to be a feel good story before they got back with the leg or someone in the brigade decided to omit the obvious fact from the papers knowing full well that the rest of PFC Kelly lay rotting in the bomb crater.
+The other view is again the military didn’t want to cause upset to my family.

 Odds were that had the Captain’s company not come across my father’s body it might have been reduced to dust by the B-52 mission or even artillery shooting against the enemy in the area.

-The story isn’t completely closed but fills in a lot of blanks for me and helps me feel closer to man I never knew.
+The whole story may never be completely known since some people directly involved have died.
+The paper records and personal narratives explain some of it.
+What I know now fills in a lot of the blanks for me helps me feel closer to a man I never knew.